hello30190f/OneNoteAlternative/firstPrototype/note/architecture.md

 # network
 - websocket
- keep low latency, try to use websocket when there are support.
+ to keep low latency, try to use websocket when there are support.
 I will implement first this.
 - http
  as fallback, http could be used but currently not implemented.